Updated January 2023

 For example, plumbers need to:

-Myth #7: Plumbers don't need a gas tech license
+Myth #7: Plumbers don't need a gas tech licenCe

-There is actually a huge advantage to having a gas technician license as a plumber.
+There is actually a huge advantage to having a gas technician licence as a plumber.
 This is why Herzing College offers a special combined Plumber + Gas Technician 3 program.

 Once certified, you'll have more job options.
 You could work as a pipefitter/steamfitter, as a gas technician, and in factory settings where plumbers need to be gas tech certified.